tinmancactus/security-operations-tabletop-exercise/soc-simulator/docs/SCENARIO-DEVELOPMENT.md

 ]
 ```

-**Note:** Logs are filtered by game time.
-A log with timestamp `08:22:00` won't appear until 22 minutes into the session (assuming session starts at 08:00).
+**Note:** Logs are filtered by time-of-day only (date is ignored).
+The log's hour:minute is compared against the current in-game clock.
+For example:
+- Scenario starts at 08:00, log timestamp `14:22:00` → appears at 6h 22m into session
+- Scenario starts at 14:00, log timestamp `14:22:00` → appears at 22m into session

+**Historical logs:** To show logs from "before" the session (e.g., overnight activity), give them timestamps earlier than your start time.
+A log at `06:00` will be visible immediately if the session starts at `08:00`.
+The date portion is for display/narrative only.

 ---